From Exhaustion to Empowerment: Benefits of Burnout Therapy

 - reduced professional efficacy.

-Working with my clients, I encountered also the following symptoms:
+Working with my clients, I also encountered the following symptoms:

 - Long-lasting tension and stress